-Principles

-All those who teach aspects of Relationships and Sex Education within school, including visitors, are expected to be guided by the following principles that represent the tenets held in common by the whole school community.
-The teaching of Relationships and Sex Education will encourage pupils to:

-- Value and respect themselves. - Honour others for who they are. - Value healthy sexual relationships which are based on mutual respect, care and goodwill. - Honour difference in people's religion, culture, sexual orientation, physical and mental ability, appearance and social background, and show tolerance in interactions. - Honour their own and others' rights to make choices in sexual relationships, after having accepted responsibility for considering the consequences of those choices. - Value stable and loving relationships for the nurturing of children and as the basis of a society in which people care for one another.
+Principles All those who teach aspects of Relationships and Sex Education within school, including visitors, are expected to be guided by the following principles that represent the tenets held in common by the whole school community.
+The teaching of Relationships and Sex Education will encourage pupils to: - Value and respect themselves. - Honour others for who they are. - Value healthy sexual relationships which are based on mutual respect, care and goodwill. - Honour difference in people's religion, culture, sexual orientation, physical and mental ability, appearance and social background, and show tolerance in interactions. - Honour their own and others' rights to make choices in sexual relationships, after having accepted responsibility for considering the consequences of those choices. - Value stable and loving relationships for the nurturing of children and as the basis of a society in which people care for one another.
 The personal beliefs and attitudes of teachers will not influence the teaching of sex and relationship education in this school.

-The Department for Education document 'Keeping Children Safe in Education' states:

-"All school and college staff have a responsibility to identify children who may be in need of extra help or who are suffering, or are likely to suffer, significant harm.
-All staff then have a responsibility to take appropriate action, working with other services as needed."

-(DfE, March 2015, para 8)
+The Church of England's document 'Valuing all God's children', 2019 contains the following: - "Church of England schools offer a community where everyone is a person known and loved by God, supported to know their intrinsic value."
+(Foreward by the Archbishop of Canterbury, p1) - The hallmark of authentic, life-giving relationships is the recognition of the sacredness of the other so that all are welcomed wholeheartedly and with reverence.
+Each person in all their unique difference should be able to thrive, irrespective of physical appearance, gender, race, religion, ethnicity, socioeconomic background, academic ability, disability, sexual orientation or gender identity" (p11) - $\ \$ RSE... should seek to develop understanding=that there are a variety of relationships and family patterns in the modern world (p34)

-Learning outcomes for Relationships and Sex Education

-By the end of Key Stages 2 and 3, pupils will have had opportunities to gain knowledge and skills necessary to build and maintain healthy relationships, including sexual relationships.
+Learning outcomes for Relationships and Sex Education By the end of Key Stages 2 and 3, pupils will have had opportunities to gain knowledge and skills necessary to build and maintain healthy relationships, including sexual relationships.
 They will also have considered their own and others' attitudes towards relationships and sex, as they begin to develop positive beliefs which will guide them in making healthy choices in their future relationships.
 They will have learnt about their own development and how to keep themselves safe.
 The delivery of Relationships and Sex Education